eustejl/eustejl/journal_publications/j.prb.2025.p4ww-8nq7.md

 ## Highlights
 - Explained mechanism behind perpendicular magnetic anisotropy upon hole doping in H-VTe2 monolayer based on the larger first-order spin-orbit splitting at the VBM when spins are out-of-plane
 - Explained mechanism behind perpendicular magnetic anisotropy upon hole doping in H-VSe2 and H-VS2 monolayers based on the larger spin-orbit shift when spins are out-of-plane
+- Investigated trends in spin-orbit coupling (SOC) effect, crystal field splitting, exchange interaction, and orbital hybridization across VX2 monolayers in the H-phase
 - Identified two conditions for the PMA enhancement upon hole doping: (1) orbital degeneracy at the valence band edge and (2) finite SOC character
 - Identified 21 point groups the ensure orbital degeneracies in the electronic structure
 - Identified nine (9) examples of classes of materials—satisfying the said conditions—that exhibit increasing magnetic anisotropy energy (MAE) upon hole doping
-- Our results provide fundamental understanding of magnetic anisotropy enhancement by hole doping
+- Demonstrated band engineering to increase MAE and shift the onset of PMA switching in VS2
-- Our mechanism can serve a guiding principle for band engineering and high-throughput screening of materials for tuning magnetic anisotropy
+- Presented transferable guiding principles for high-throughput screening of materials for tuning magnetic anisotropy

 <p align='right'> -John Lawrence Euste- </p>